 Golden time will be awarded to the whole class when they achieve their class target.
-Class teachers will agree on what activity will take place at golden time with their classes.
+Class teachers will agree on what activity will take place at golden time with their classes - this may be a class celebration (party) with healthy school approach e.g. music and water melon.